-- · Bend out nailing tabs on each side. - Place the appliance into position.
+- Bend out nailing tabs on each side. - Place the appliance into position.

-- · Keep nailing tabs flush with the framing. - Level the appliance from side to side and front to back. - "Square" the unit by securing diagonal dimensions to within 1/4 inch (6 mm) of each other.
+- · Keep nailing tabs flush with the framing. - Level the appliance from side to side and front to back. - "Square" the unit by securing diagonal dimensions to within 1/4 in.
+(6 mm) of each other.
 See Figure 9.15. - Shim the appliance as necessary.
 It is acceptable to use wood shims underneath the appliance. - Secure the appliance to the framing by using nails or screws through the nailing tabs. - Secure the appliance to the floor by inserting two screws through the pilot holes at the bottom of the appliance.

-1/4 inch (6 mm) of each other.
+Note: Diagonal dimensions (A) and (B) must be within 1/4 in.
+(6 mm) of each other.